Evidence for the Brave New World on multimorbidity

 The most common chronic condition worldwide is, or will soon be, multimorbidity.
 Previously a concern reserved to the very old, multimorbidity increasingly affects younger people.
-A prevalence study in Scotland found that the average middle age person is no longer a healthy one, but a patient with at least one chronic condition; 1 in 4 had two chronic conditions.
+A prevalence study in Scotland found that the average middle-age person is no longer a healthy one, but a patient with at least one chronic condition; one in four had two chronic conditions.
 As the population ages, the proportion with multimorbidity approaches universality.
-As the evidence, often obtained in people with a paucity of comorbidities, gets incorporated into practice guidelines, guideline panels face a key task.
+As the evidence (often obtained in people with a paucity of comorbidities) gets incorporated into practice guidelines, guideline panels face a key task.
 Their task is often to provide recommendations on the management of a single chronic condition.
 So multiple panels take on the task of doing so, each for “their” condition.
 This approach delegates to front-line clinicians and patients the task of sorting out which recommendations to follow given the priorities and context of the patient.

 Richardson and Doster have offered a simple and helpful framework to understand multimorbidity and how it should clinically affect our confidence in the net benefit of interventions.
 They propose that interventions could interact with conditions and other interventions and affect the baseline risk of patient important outcomes, the vulnerability of patients to the adverse effects of treatment, and the responsiveness to interventions.
 The possibility of desirable and undesirable effects multiplies as conditions and treatments interact.
 This should reduce the confidence clinicians and patients have in deriving net benefit from a particular course of action, and the same should happen to guideline panels.
 And this may still be true, even when the evidence proves robust across a range of patients with other conditions, a test that has seldom been conducted for common interventions.

 Author: Victor Montori